-- 1) The site is underlain by highly plastic clays.
-Structures supported on or within these clays will be subjected to potential vertical movements on the order of 4 to 4 1⁄2 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the clay subgrades.
+- 1) The site is underlain by clays of high plasticity.
+Structures supported on or within these clays will be subjected to potential vertical movements on the order of 4 1⁄2 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the Clay subgrades.
 The cut and fill information is not available at this time.
 The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings at the time of drilling.